The Coronavirus pandemic has resulted in a decrease in patients accessing NHS services for a range of conditions that are not related to Coronavirus.

 - Our GP waiting room and Nurse waiting room are open - Again you will see social distancing guidance on our chairs.
 This is to keep everyone safe whilst attending for your appointment.

-- Most of our GP / ANP appointments are initially done via our Telephone Triage System.
-The GP / ANP may decide that they need to review you face to face.
-In this instance you will be given an appointment time to attend the surgery.
+- Most of our GP / ANP appointments have returned to face to face.
 (All patients who attend the surgery are required to wear a face mask / face covering).
-The surgery is offering some face to face pre-bookable appointments - on the basis a patient is displaying no signs of COVID-19.
+The surgery is also offering some face to face pre-bookable appointments - on the basis a patient is displaying no signs of COVID-19.

 - If you need urgent medical help, use the NHS 111 online service.
 If you cannot get help online, call 111